EGG ROLLS, EGG CREAMS, AND EMPANADAS STREET FESTIVAL

 Eldridge Street between Division & Canal Streets

-The Egg Rolls, Egg Creams, and Empanadas Festival is supported, in part, by the National Endowment for the Arts; New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature; New York City Department of Cultural Affairs in Partnership with the City Council; and the Jewish Community Youth Foundation.
+The 2024 Egg Rolls, Egg Creams, and Empanadas Festival is supported, in part, by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature; New York City Department of Cultural Affairs in Partnership with the City Council; Council Member Christopher Marte; Manhattan Borough President Mark Levine and the New York City Tourism Foundation.

 Loisaida